 - Have them flash the light on their faces quickly before the shutter closes

 You should have some super fun image!
 Kids love being involved in these kind of shots!
+If the image is too bright or too dark, make the adjustments with your shutter speed.

 This shot I took of myself by setting the camera on a stool, setting the shutter speed at 5 seconds (5″), putting it on the timer mode so I could be in front of the camera and then running around and playing with a sparkler!
 I also used my phone flash light to shine on my face quickly.